 Sweet Onion Salad

 Paper-thin slices of Vidalia and red onions figure prominently in this contemporary take on a traditional steak house salad.
-The two onions are mild enough to eat raw, but they become even more tame after soaking them in ice water, a process that helps remove bitter compounds.

 - Servings: 6